aliwalikhan/SQL-COVID-2021/README.md

-# SQL-COVID-2021
+# Introduction

-This is a project I made to show how you could use SQL to extract COVID-related Data.
+This is a project I made to show how you could use SQL to extract and use COVID data for 2021.

+# Mini-Guide